Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-heavy systems

-As shown in the upper panel in Fig. \ref{fig:meson}, the radial {\rts} for both $J/\psi(1S)$ and $\Upsilon(1S)$ agree well with the experimental data and with the theoretical data.
-It means that these mesons on the {\rts} satisfy Eq. (\ref{massform}), i.e., these mesons can be described universally by Eq. (\ref{massform}).
+As shown in the upper panel of Fig. \ref{fig:meson}, the radial {\rts} for both $J/\psi(1S)$ and $\Upsilon(1S)$ agree well with the experimental data and with the theoretical data.
+This indicates that these mesons on the {\rts} satisfy Eq. (\ref{massform}), implying that these mesons can be described universally by Eq. (\ref{massform}).

-The orbital {\rts} for the $J/\psi(1S)$ and $\Upsilon(1S)$ are shown in the lower panel in Fig. \ref{fig:meson}.
+The orbital {\rts} for the $J/\psi(1S)$ and $\Upsilon(1S)$ are shown in the lower panel of Fig. \ref{fig:meson}.
 The orbital {\rt} for the $J/\psi(1S)$ is in accordance with the experimental data and the theoretical data.
-For the orbital $\Upsilon(1S)$ {\rt}, the highly excited states from the theoretical data lie above the {\rt}.
-The orbital $\Upsilon(1S)$ {\rt} is fitted by two experimental values.
-It is expected that the {\rt} will agree better with the theoretical data if more experimental data are provided.
-We can conclude that the orbitally excited states of $J/\psi(1S)$ and $\Upsilon(1S)$ satisfy Eq. (\ref{massform}), i.e., they satisfy an universal description.
+The orbital $\Upsilon(1S)$ {\rt} is fitted by the theoretical data due to the limited numbers of experimental values.
+We can conclude that the orbitally excited states of $J/\psi(1S)$ and $\Upsilon(1S)$ satisfy Eq. (\ref{massform}), indicating an universal description.